nervosnetwork/ckb-cuckoo-miner-gpu/README.md

-# ckb-miner-avx512
+# ckb-miner-gpu

-An avx512 miner, can run on CPUs which supporting avx512 instruction set.
+A GPU miner, can run on Nvidia GPUs with minimal 2G video memory.

 ## How to use